ozbillwang/azure-arm-template-best-practices/README.md

 + Search the resource type via Google with key word "Azure ARM template subnet", you get this page : https://docs.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/subnets?tabs=json , so the resource type for subnet is **Microsoft.Network/virtualNetworks/subnets**
 + If resource type have n sessions, then in resourceId(), you need provide n-1 parameters.

-### export tempalte
+### export template

 Azure has feature to export exist resources into ARM template, it makes us easily to prepare the ARM template, but remember, it has a lot of hardcodes, in most case, you can't directly use it if you want to apply it to other subscriptions.

-you have to adjust the templates, some are:
+you need adjust the templates, some are:

 + resource location